nazwhale/snakers-academy/README.md

 We're going to make the retro phone game Snake with Ruby (a programming language) and Gosu (a 2D game development library).

 ### Why Ruby?
-Ruby is one of the friendliest programming languages out there, and is also  widely used professionally.
+Ruby is one of the most readable and versatile coding languages out there, making it a great one to get started with.
+The fact it's so easy to use means you'll be able to start writing working code as fast in the shortest time possible.

+It's decent for jobs (the [Ruby on Rails framework](http://rubyonrails.org/) is widely used professionally).

 ### Setup